*If you are in a hurry*

 In this system, fineness or gold purity is expressed in parts per 1000.
 In other words, it tells how many parts, out of 1000, are pure gold (in a given piece of gold).

-To make it clear, picture a piece of gold that it is broken down to 1000 parts of equal mass.
-Then if all parts of pure gold (containing 100% pure gold or very close to that) are counted, you will get a purity in millesimal fineness.
+To make it clear, picture a piece of gold that is broken down to 1000 parts of equal mass.
+Then, if all parts of pure gold (containing only 100% pure gold) are counted, you will get a purity in millesimal fineness.

-For instance, a gold bar with a purity of “999.9” would have 999.9 parts that are pure gold.
+For instance, a gold bar with purity of “999.9” would have 999.9 parts that are pure gold.
 The remaining 0.1 parts would be some other metal.
-It can be copper, silver, nickel, zinc or a combination of them.
-Because other metals make gold less pure, sometimes they are called impurities.
+It can be copper, silver, nickel, zinc or a combination of these.
+Because other metals make a given piece of gold less pure, sometimes they are called impurities.

 Mathematically speaking, there is no such thing as 100% pure gold.
-But the purity can be pushed very close to that.
+But the purity can be pushed very close to 100%.

 The higher the purity of gold, the closer the millesimal fineness gets to 1000.
 The vise versa is also true.
-The lower the purity, the further the number gets from 1000 (and closer to 0).
+The lower the purity of gold, the further the number gets from 1000 (and closer to 0).

 Of course, in real life nobody breaks gold in 1000 parts.
 Instead, to get gold purity in millesimal fineness, the percent of gold (in decimal form) found in a given piece of gold is simply multiplied by 1000.

-I find it interesting that raw gold just taken out of the ground typically has a purity of at least 750 (if expressed in millesimal fineness)
+I find it interesting that raw gold just taken out of the ground typically has the purity of at least 750 if expressed in millesimal fineness.

-As always, let me know what you think.
-And until next time when I will be talking about the meaning of “24 karat”.
+And until next time when I’m going to talk about the meaning of “24 Karat”.